google-deepmind/concordia/concordia/examples/one_more_song/README.md

 To inspect the UI before downloading/running a model, add `--fixture` to the launch command.
 This is a labelled scripted preview, not an AI playthrough.

+## If something does not work

+- **The browser cannot connect:** keep the host terminal running and use the exact player port it prints.
+A loopback URL works on that host only.
+- **The conversation is waiting:** the page shows elapsed time.
+Local inference can be slow; reloading reconnects rather than restarting or speeding up a turn.
+- **The run stopped:** the host should inspect the terminal log, check that the Ollama server is running, and verify the selected model with `ollama list`.
+  Save the partial public conversation before starting a fresh run.
+- **A send was not confirmed:** use **Check last send**.
+It checks the original turn safely; do not paste the old reply into the next turn as a retry.
+- **Someone else has taken a turn:** all browsers on this URL share one organiser.
+  This is a single-controller demo, not separate per-visitor games.

 ## What this demonstrates